department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled.md

 <div class="va-introtext">

 If you're a Servicemember or Veteran with a service-connected disability that impacts your ability to work, the Vocational Rehabilitation and Employment (VR&amp;E) program may be able to help.
-We offer 5 support-and-services tracks to help you find and keep a job and live more independently.
+We offer 5 support-and-services tracks to help you find and keep a job and/or live as independently as possible.
 Explore the different tracks—and find out how to apply for VR&E benefits and services.

 </div>